jace1427/P2P/README.md

 ### Testing and Network Troubleshooting

-In order to test the messaging features of the application, you will need to make a copy of the files in another location on your machine.
+In order to test the messaging features of the application on your machine, you will need to make a copy of the files in another location on your machine.
 Edit the copy flask_p2p.py in line [x] to use port 5001 instead of port 5000.
 Then edit the copy main.py in line[x] to use a different port as well.

 Then open one browser window and navigate to 127.0.0.1:5000 and open another window and navigate to 127.0.0.1:5001.
 Follow the "Getting Started" and "Messaging" steps in each window.
 Now you should be able to send messages between those accounts.